 We run a series of walks around Stoke-on-Trent open to all ages and abilities.
 Most walks are grouped by area: Stoke North, Stoke Central & West, Stoke Central & East and Stoke South.

 Printable timetable of all our area walks: Area Walks Timetable

-There are also 'City Strollers' walks for stroke survivors, 'Lifestyle' walks for those referred by their GP or nurse, Antenatal walks and day centre walks for people with disabilities.
+There are also 'City Strollers' walks for stroke survivors, 'Lifestyle' walks for those referred by their GP or nurse and day centre walks for people with disabilities.
 Click on any of the links under Our Walking Groups opposite, to find out more about the different kinds of walk and the areas where we walk.